ChaosRifle/DCS-on-Linux/wiki/Installation.md

 > - If you do not have runners you like, use [Proton Plus](https://github.com/Vysp3r/protonplus) to manage runners easily.
 > - Alternatively, drop runners in ```~/.local/share/lutris/runners/``` if you know what you are doing

+> [!caution]
+> - once the runner is selected and install has begun, do not change major versions (ie, wine to proton, or 9.x to 10.x, or vice versa. this can corrupt the prefix, so minor version changes only. you will need to reinstall (though you can copy the game files to not need to download it all again) to change major versions

 - 2: by [website](https://lutris.net/games/dcs-world/) or lutris app, browse for add a game, 'DCS World', then select the '```wine``` **DoL Community Choice (Latest)**' version and press install.
 <img alt="lutris install game instructions" src="https://github.com/user-attachments/assets/e6a76fbe-7c05-4651-9099-20636fa3fb8a" />